gloriette schonbrunn palace 3 day vienna itinerary

 Sigmund Freud Museum

 This museum is located in the building where Freud lived and had his practice.
 Even for someone like me who knew very little about the “Father of Psychoanalysis”, I found the museum super interesting.
 Besides several personal objects, curiosities, and stories about Freud, it is also possible to listen to his interpretation of some dreams.
 The ticket can be bought online or on-site and is valid for the whole day.
-You can consult all the information here.
+You can check all the information here.

 Votive Church